Listen to this post with Alexa!

 But first, coffee.
 Johnson City Coffee Co. is a hidden gem.
 The contemporary farmhouse design of the building will have you wanting to relax and snap picture at the same time.
-With a large local selection of coffee and baked goods, this should everyones first stop in Johnson City!
+With a large local selection of coffee and baked goods, this should everyones first stop!

 100 N Nugent Ave

 Echo is the culmination of two lives of international travel and design, combined with a passion for art, antiques and everything unusual.
 With a focus on mid-century modern, and hosting the work of over 30 artists, you’ll find a visit to this “non-gallery” art gallery fascinating.

 That’s right there’s an exotic zoo in Johnson City that’s also a resort!
 The resort is still open at this time, for more details on that click here.
 The zoo its self is operating strictly as a drive-through at this time.
 It makes you feel more like you’re on a safari rather than just an hour outside of Austin.